Inshadowin/react-knowledge/README.md

 Repo with a set of ideas and patterns to use

+It will be useful to people that have good knowledge of React and want to see some interesting use-cases.
+It's not a documentation 2.0, go read it on React website :)

 # Contents

 This will have anyting: starting from code exapmles, and ending with general ideas on projects